sunpech/best-software-list/README.md

 This is a nice fun project for beginners to make a contribution to a project.
 I will add an issue for something, if followed correctly, I will accept.
 Just follow the directions in the issue, which if you are familiar with markdown, should be able to complete easily.

+Any other pull requests submissions made is up to my discretion if I accept or not.

 ## Sections

 * [macOS](#macos)